drnikki/zotero-util/annotated-biblio.md

 4. Login to Zotero and find two things: your API key and your library ID.
 Both pieces of data will be available under Settings > Feeds/API.
 ![](imgs/Zotero___Settings___Feeds_API.png)

 5. Update the file with your API information and your filtering criteria.
-Around line 28 I'm searching for all items tagged `592-ethics`, so you'll neeed to use a tag that works for you.
+Around line 28 I'm searching for all items tagged `592-ethics`, so you'll need to use a tag that works for you.
 The line to update reads: `items = zot.items(sort='creator',direction='asc',tag='592-ethics')
 `

 6. In terminal, run `python ./annotated-2.py > bibliography.html`